 In late November 2016, the EPA issued final 2017 targets for the RFS.
 For the first time in years, these matched the full statutory goals for corn ethanol (15 billion gallons), although growth in advanced biofuels was very modest.
-A year later, the EPA released the final renewable volume obligations (RVOs) for 2018.
-The total renewable fuel volume was set at 19.29 billion gallons, which maintains a 15-billion-gallon target for conventional biofuel.
-Advanced biofuel was set for 4.29 billion gallons, including 288 million gallons of cellulosic biofuel.
-The 2019 biodiesel amount was set for 2.1 billion gallons.
+Earlier this year, the EPA released its proposed renewable volume obligations (RVOs) for 2019.
+The total renewable fuel volume is proposed to be 19.88 billion gallons, while the proposed conventional biofuel amount of 15 billion gallons maintains the level set in the final RVOs for 2018.
+The proposal also calls for 4.88 billion gallons of advanced biofuel, including 381 million gallons of cellulosic biofuel and 2.43 billion gallons of biodiesel for 2020.

 Renewable Identification Numbers (RINs) allow refiners and fuel importers to track each gallon of biofuel and demonstrate compliance with the law.

 When Congress enacted the RFS targets, lawmakers set specific, near-term goals for the consumption of biofuels.
 After 2022, the EPA is required to continue setting targets guided by specific procedures and pro-growth guidelines laid out by Congress, similar to the procedure used today for setting RVOs for biomass-based diesel.